Hire in Malaysia

-- In Malaysia, salary is paid once a month, usually any time between the 25th to the end of month and shall not be paid later than the next pay cycle.
-One is to be paid within 7 days after the last day of any wage period (usually a month)
+- In Malaysia, salary is paid once a month.
+This usually happens any time between the 25th day to the end of month.
+It must not be paid later than the start of the next pay cycle.
+A worker is to be paid within seven days following the last day of any wage period, usually a month.

-- Payment method: Usually by inter-bank Giro directly to the employees’ bank accounts or bank in by cheque
+- Payment method: Usually by interbank Giro directly to the employees’ bank accounts or by check.

-- Payment is for current month.
-Arrears for special case(s), e.g. new joiners who missed payroll cut-off
+- Payment is for the current month.
+Arrears are allowed for special cases (e.g. new joiners who missed payroll cutoff).

 - The wages must be paid by end of the day on employee’s officially last day (Termination)

-Usually online or in PDF, but some companies may still give out carbon-sealed payslips.
+A payslip is usually made available online or in PDF.
+However, some companies may still give out carbon-sealed payslips.

-Required information includes but is not limited to the below:
+Required information for the payslip includes but is not limited to the below:

-- Staff personal information, i.e. name, employment ID, position/designation, department, date of join, statutory membership number(s),
+- Staff personal information (e.g. name, employment ID, position/designation, department, date of join, statutory membership numbers)

-- Disbursement details, i.e. employees’ bank account information.
+- Disbursement details (e.g. employee’s bank account information)

-- Scope: Aspects of effort required to deliver work depends on the staff’s grade level
+- Scope: Aspects of effort required to deliver work will depend on the staff’s grade level.

-Receive overtime payment for EA employees or depends on agreed contractual terms (or could be replacement time off).
-The common rate for OT during public holiday is triple the normal rate
+The disbursement of overtime is available to EA employees and employees with agreed contractual terms.
+This could be a replacement for time off.
+The common rate for overtime during public holidays is triple the normal rate.

-According to Section 60E of the Employment Act 1955, depends on length of service:
+According to Section 60E of the Employment Act 1955, annual leave depends on length of service:

-- Less than two years: 8 days per 12 calendar months;
+- Less than two years: eight days per 12 calendar months

 - More than two years but less than five years: 12 days per 12 calendar months;